aimeos/aimeos-docs/src/manual/services.md

 !!! warn
     This API is deprecated.
 The recommended alternative solution is called [Accept hosted](https://developer.authorize.net/api/reference/features/accept_hosted.html).
 SIM still works and receives bug fixes.
 The exact end of lifetime of SIM has not yet been announced.
 Read more about [alternative solutions](https://developer.authorize.net/api/upgrade_guide.html).

 The [Authorize.net](https://www.authorize.net/) gateway for the [SIM method](https://www.authorize.net/content/dam/anet-redesign/documents/SIM_guide.pdf) (collect payment details at the payment gateway site) is available via the **AuthorizeSIM** payment service provider.
-If you use composer, add this to your composer.json and run *composer update*:
+If you use composer run:

 ```
 composer req aimeos/ai-payments omnipay/authorizenet